 Linear hardening is conceptually the simplest model available in LAMÉ.
 As the name implies, a linear relationship is assumed between the hardening variable, $\bar{\varepsilon}^p$, and flow stress.
-The constant giving the degree of increase of yield stress with plastic flow is termed the hardening modulus and is given as, H' , while the expression for the flow stress may be written, makes the model attractive for analytical models and cheap for computational implementations (e.g. radial return algorithms require only a single correction step).
+The hardening modulus, H' , is a constant giving the rate of change of flow stress with plastic flow.
+The flow stress expression may therefore be written, makes the model attractive for analytical models and cheap for computational implementations (e.g. radial return algorithms require only a single correction step).
 Unfortunately, the simplicity of the representation also means that it has limited predictive capabilities and can lead to overly stiff responses.